StrickTechnologies/Strick.PlusCon/README.md

 ```
 ?[38;2;255;0;0mHello world!?[39m
 ```
-when you are expting something with colors, you will need to enable virtual terminal mode.
-This will typically happen if you are running a cosole application from Windows Explorer, the Windows Command Prompt, or Windows PowerShell.
+when you are expecting something with colors, you will need to enable virtual terminal mode.
+This will typically happen if you are running a console application from Windows Explorer, the Windows Command Prompt, or Windows PowerShell.

 One solution is to run the application from Windows Terminal.
 Another is to add a call to `ConsoleUtilities.EnableVirtualTerminal` in your application ahead of where you want to use escape sequences to format console output.